← Blog |

 Athletes burn 3,000 to 5,000 calories a day during heavy training.
 Under-fueling destroys performance.
 Your athlete clients need structured, high-calorie nutrition plans that match their training load, not generic bulk diets.

-This article gives you a ready-to-use 3,200 kcal athlete meal plan template with five meals per day, real recipes, and complete macro breakdowns.
+This article gives you a real 7-day, 3,200 kcal athlete meal plan with five meals per day and complete daily macros.
+Every recipe and every macro number is pulled straight from Promealplan's dietitian-validated database.
 Use it as a starting point, then customize for each athlete's sport, body weight, and training phase.

 What Makes Athlete Nutrition Different